Sam-Amy/British-Bryological-Society-Data/README.md

 1. [Bryophyte data for Great Britain and Ireland from the British Bryological Society held by BRC: data compiled post-Atlas.](https://registry.nbnatlas.org/public/show/dr924)
 2. [Bryophyte data for Great Britain from the British Bryological Society held by BRC: Atlas 2014.
 British Bryological Society.](https://www.britishbryologicalsociety.org.uk/publications/atlas-of-british-and-irish-bryophytes/)

-The NBN also holds bryophyte data from iRecrod, which are not currently incorporated into the BBS database:
+The NBN also holds bryophyte data collected via iRecord, which are not currently incorporated into the BBS database unless regional recorders have specifically sent them in for inclusion:

 3. [Bryophyte records via iRecord.
 British Bryological Society](https://registry.nbnatlas.org/public/show/dr2141)